sashetov/pdx-psu-cs465-fullstack-final-project/README.md

 error code:
    1 - player attempting to move without being in a game, join this player to a game with GET to /join 2 - you did not provide a valid move id, you need to provide data that looks like {move_id: move_id}, where move_id is an interger that corresponds to an index in the board array
-   3 - player attempting to play in a game that is not fully initialized yet - you dont have an opponent yet 4 - player attempting to move to a slot in the game that already has a symbol in it 5 - player attempting to play out of turn
+   3 - player attempting to play in a game that is not fully initialized or is over. you either dont have an opponent yet or the game is over
+   4 - player attempting to move to a slot in the game that already has a symbol in it 5 - player attempting to play out of turn
 ```